ergonode/docs/docs/community/contribution.md

 ---

 **Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.**<br>
-You've got much better chances of getting your question answered on our [slack][slack] channel.
+You've got much better chances of getting your question answered when you [contact][contact] with us

 ## Found a Bug?
 ---